linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Leverage as a measure of risk.md

 ## References

 [1] D. Goldman.
 Seeing is not believing: Fund of funds and hedge fund risk assessment and transparency, survival and leverage.
-Working paper, MeasuriskTM, 2003.
+Working paper, Measurisk™, 2003.

 [2] J. Hull.
 Options, Futures and Other Derivatives.
 Prentice Hall, 6th edition, 2006.